strozfriedberg/llama/README.md

 * `patterns` (subsection of `grep`)
 * `condition` (subsection of `grep`)

 Though no sections are required for your rule to be valid, they must be in the order above.
+Sections in each rule are implicitly `AND`'d.

 ### Meta section